Interactive Brokers vs Saxo Bank

 Is Interactive Brokers cheaper than Saxo Bank for European investors?

-Yes, in most scenarios IBKR is cheaper — especially on FX conversion (~0.03% vs Saxo’s 0.25%) and there are no custody fees at IBKR.
-Saxo charges 0.15%/year on Classic accounts, though this is fully avoidable via the stock lending programme.
+Yes, in most scenarios IBKR is cheaper — especially on FX conversion (~0.002% manual vs Saxo’s 0.25%) and there are no custody fees at IBKR.
+Saxo charges up to 0.15%/year plus 25% VAT on Classic accounts where the fee still applies, though this is fully avoidable via the stock lending programme and has been removed entirely in France, Belgium, Italy, the Netherlands, and Switzerland.
 For investors who primarily hold EUR-denominated UCITS ETFs and don’t do frequent currency conversions, the cost gap narrows considerably.

 Does Saxo Bank handle taxes for EU investors?